cschpc/isc-student-cluster-competition-2025/Training/07-benchmarking/exercises/HPL_and_HPCG.md

     - 1 CPU core per task
 - Try increasing the amount of cores to 32
 - Increase the number of GPUs to the maximum per node in Mahti
+    - You might run into an issue with MPI/PMIx that results in the job hanging.
+Try to google the warning/error message that you get to figure out a fix.
 - Run HPCG on two full GPU nodes
 - Document the results
 - Estimate the **best performance** you might expect from these GPUs and compare it to your results